feature-engine/feature_engine/docs/contribute/contribute_other.rst

 ------

-If Feature-engine is helping your organization save money, time, effort, and frustrations, and be more productive, consider `sponsoring the maintainer <https://github.com/sponsors/solegalli>`_.
+If Feature-engine is helping your organization save money, time, effort, and frustrations, and be more productive, consider `sponsoring us <https://github.com/sponsors/solegalli>`_.
 This is a great way to show your appreciation.
 Thank you!

 For all of this, get in touch with the maintainer via `LinkedIn <https://www.linkedin.com/in/soledad-galli/>`_.